1) Publicise our aims and objectives, to affiliate clubs, through meetings, mailshots of various forms and the distribution of our minutes.

 3) Solicit Invitations to African Caribbean Cricket Clubs’ annual general meetings or meet with their committee or designated committee members to inform and engage them in our aims and objectives.

-4) Discuss and identify with clubs their developmental needs and devise a strategy to attract African Caribbean personnel of various ages and qualification.
+4) Discuss and identify with clubs their developmental needs and devise a strategy to attract African Caribbean personnel of various ages and qualifications.

 5) Devise a standard formula of our objectives that can be imparted to the respective African Caribbean cricket clubs by representatives of ACCA.